johnny-morrice/sensephreak/README.md

-# Sensesphreak: single-exe blocked port detector
+# Sensesphreak: single-exe outgoing port block scanner

 ![Sensephreak Screenshot](sensephreak.png)

-Sensephreak is a single-exe blocked port detector for the web.
+Sensephreak is a single-exe outgoint port block scanner for the web.

 It should be considered beta software at this stage.